FairyAmp/Crypto_Price_Predict/README.md

 ## 📌 Maintenance Note

 > **Note:** This codebase was originally written ~3 years ago.
-While the core deep learning architecture and logic remain sound, some dependencies or API calls (e.g., legacy `torch` export interfaces or earlier `tf.keras` syntax) may trigger deprecation warnings in newer framework releases.
+While the core deep learning architecture and logic remain sound, some dependencies or API calls (e.g., earlier `tf.keras` syntax) may trigger deprecation warnings in newer framework releases.